Takebe Kenkō

 Takebe Katahiro (建部 賢弘), also known as Takebe Kenkō, was a Japanese mathematician and cartographer during the Edo period.

 Biography

 Takebe was the favorite student of the Japanese mathematician Seki Takakazu Takebe is considered to have extended and disseminated Seki's work.

 In 1706, Takebe was offered a position in the Tokugawa shogunate's department of ceremonies.

 In 1719, Takebe's new map of Japan was completed; and the work was highly valued for its quality and detail.

 Shōgun Yoshimune honored Takebe with rank and successively better positions in the shogunate.

 Legacy

-Takebe played critical role in the development of the Enri (円理, "circle principle") - a crude analogon to the western calculus.
+Takebe played a critical role in the development of the Enri (円理, "circle principle") - a crude analogon to the western calculus.
 He also created charts for trigonometric functions.

-He obtained power series expansion of $(\arcsin(x))^2$ in 1722, 15 years earlier than Euler.
+He achieved a power series expansion of $(\arcsin(x))^2$ in 1722, 15 years earlier than Euler.

 This was the first power series expansion obtained in Wasan.
 This result was first conjectured by heavy numeric computation.

-He used Richardson extrapolation in 1695, about 200 years earlier than Richardson.
+He used the Richardson extrapolation in 1695, about 200 years earlier than Richardson.